For Mid-Level Diverse Writers

 Category 2: Writers with disabilities

 Category 4: Writers age 55 and over (as of August 8, 2014)

 Category 5: Gay and lesbian writers

 - Writers shall specify the category from the list above in which they wish to be considered and shall only submit in one category.

-- Participants must have the following work experience: (a) past employment in one half-hour or hour staff writing position under WGA jurisdiction; and EITHER one produced, credited television script OR one pilot teleplay written or sold under WGA jurisdiction in a half-hour or hour format.
+- Participants must have the following work experience: (a) past employment in half-hour or hour staff writing position under WGA jurisdiction with EITHER one produced, credited television script OR one pilot teleplay written or sold under WGA jurisdiction in a half-hour or hour format.

 (b) a minimum of two (2) produced, credited made for television movies.

 - Participants must submit one piece of literary material: (a) one spec script for a series that currently has episodes in first run (on network or cable); OR (b) one spec pilot script.
 NOTE: (1) Episodic scripts written while on staff or as a freelance writer for a television series are not eligible for consideration.
 (2) Participants may not submit spec scripts that have been sold or are currently optioned to any company.

 - Please be advised that spec scripts should include characters and situations in keeping with the current season’s usage in order to receive the most favorable response from judges.
 Judges will be advised that they can reject scripts that are improperly formatted or have an unacceptable number of typographical errors.